Skip to main content

 • Your MCP server running locally (HTTP or stdio)

-2. Try the inspector
+1. Try the inspector (optional)

 Before writing tests, try the inspector to verify sunpeak can connect to your server: